 To you ?!

+Policy of not Doing Business with Iranian Customers/Resellers (Unconnected to OFAC/Sanctions) by a Non-US Registrar

 An individual domain Name Iranian National reseller residing outside Iran sent a request to <sales@resello.com> in an online form, asking to become reseller of Domain Name in Iran (to sell domains to Iranian people).

 He received the following reply: